 FTA 5307

-Federal Local Match Other Total
+Federal Local Match Local Match Other

 Personnel Services - - - -

 Consultant Services 64,000 16,000 - 80,000

 Direct Expenses - - - -

 Grand Total \$64,000 \$16,000 \$0 \$80,000

-Task 7.11-TOD Planning for the FCF Green Line - JTA
+Task 7.11-Northwest Jacksonville TOD Pilot Study

 The purpose of this task is to complete comprehensive Transit Oriented Development (TOD) planning studies funded through FTA's Pilot Program for TOD Planning for the JTA First Coast Flyer (FCF) Green Line corridor.
 JTA was awarded \$1.5 million in 2023 from the grant program.
-Appendix F shows the planned grant pursuit information.
 FTA's Pilot Program for TOD Planning provides funding to local communities to integrate land use and transportation planning with a new fixed guideway or core capacity transit capital investment.
 Comprehensive planning funded through the program examines ways to improve economic development and ridership, foster multimodal connectivity and accessibility, improve transit access for pedestrian and bicycle traffic, engage the private sector, identify infrastructure needs, and enable mixed-use development near transit stations.

-JTA received \$1,015,280 from FTA's Pilot Program for TOD Planning in 2018 to plan for TOD along the proposed Ultimate Urban Circulator (U2C), which is the planned modernization of the existing Skyway monorail system in Jacksonville into an autonomous circulator.
+• JTA received \$1,015,280 from FTA's Pilot Program for TOD Planning in 2018 to plan for TOD along the proposed Ultimate Urban Circulator (UC), which is the planned modernization of the existing Skyway monorail system in Jacksonville into an autonomous circulator.
 JTA was awarded \$942,624 to conduct the first phase of the FCF Green Line TOD planning study in 2019, and the JTA received \$877,068 to conduct a study of the First Coast Commuter Rail Project which extends from Jacksonville to St. Augustine.